 |Inventory turnover rate||Value adjustment|

 The value adjustments calculated in this way are adjusted accordingly for normal saleability or longer shelf life.
-Apart from this, inventories whose realisable disposal value is lower than the acquisition or production cost (SPC) should be adjusted in value according to the «lower of cost or market» principle.
+Apart from this, inventories whose realisable disposal value is lower than the purchase or manufacturing cost (PMC) are adjusted in value according to the "lower of cost or market" principle.
 The current market price on the sales market is assumed when defining the realisable disposal value.
 The typical sales deductions, sales expenses and any administrative expenses still to be incurred have to be deducted and the reimbursements of customs calculated.

 The consumption is measured in accordance with the first-expiry-date-first-out principle, meaning products with the shortest first-expiry date are sold first.